Pathoschild/StardewCommunityMods/TimeSpeed/README.md

 * Internal refactoring.

 ### 2.2
-* Updated for Stardew Valley 1.2.
+* Updated to SMAPI 1.13 and Stardew Valley 1.2.

 ## See also
 * [Nexus mod](http://www.nexusmods.com/stardewvalley/mods/169)